Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: 3D PDR modelling

 where $k_j$ is the number of clumps pierced by the line of sight, $p_j$ is the probability that the line of sight intersects with a specific clump of mass $M_j$ and $N_j$ is the total number of clumps with mass $M_j$.
 The intersection probability $p_j$ is given by $p_j=\pi R_{\rm cl, \it{j}}^2/\Delta s^2$.

-In the following Sects.~\ref{subsubsec:FUV_pixel} and \ref{subsubsec:EmissivityOpacity} the binomial distribution (Eq.~\ref{eq:Binomial}) is used to calculate ensemble averaged entities, namely the ensemble-averaged FUV extinction as well as ensemble-averaged line emissivities and opacities.
-To use binomial distributions as discrete probability distributions, the numbers of clumps, $N_j$, need to be integer values.
-This is not automatically provided by Eq.~\ref{eq:Nbinned2}, however, scaling of the surface size $\Delta s^2$ (projected surface of the voxel = pixel) does not change the results for the ensemble-averaged entities, as long as the area filling factor $N_j/\Delta s^2$ is kept constant for each clump mass.
+In the following Sects.~\ref{Sect:FUV_pixel} and \ref{Sect:EmissivityOpacity} binomial distributions (Eq.~\ref{Eq:Binomial}) are used to calculate ensemble-averaged quantities, namely the ensemble-averaged FUV attenuation as well as ensemble-averaged line intensities and optical depths.
+As binomial distributions are discrete probability distributions, the numbers of clumps, $N_j$, need to be integer values.
+This is not automatically provided by Eq.~\ref{Eq:Nbinned2}, however, scaling of the surface size $\Delta s^2$ (projected surface of the voxel = pixel) does not change the results for the ensemble-averaged quantities as long as the number surface density, $N_j/\Delta s^2$, is kept constant for each mass point.
 Therefore, we rather consider a scaled "superpixel`` of area $(\Delta s')^2 = \Delta s^2\cdot c$ with a constant $c > 0$.
 Consequently, the numbers of clumps, $N_j$, need to be scaled accordingly: $N_{j}^{'}= N_j\cdot c$.
-The constant $c$ is chosen in a way that the following conditions are met: \begin{itemize} \item[a)] The projected clump area of the largest clumps needs to be smaller than the pixel area: $\pi R_{{\rm cl},n_M}^2<\Delta s^2$, i.e. $p_{n_M}<1$. \item[b)] The number of clumps with mass $M_{n_M}$ is always an integer value. \item[c)] $M_{n_M}$ is chosen to be the smallest value possible that does not contradict a) or b) to optimise for computing speed.
-This typically implies one clump with mass $M_{n_M}$. \end{itemize} After clump numbers and pixel surface area have been scaled the numbers of clumps $N_{j\ne n_M}$ will be rounded to integer values.
-As the numbers of low-mass clumps is significantly higher then the number of high-mass clumps $N_{j\ne n_M}>N_{n_M}$ due to the \emph{clump-mass-spectrum}, Eq.~\ref{eq:CMS}, these rounding errors are negligible.
+The constant $c$ is chosen in a way that the following conditions are met: \begin{itemize} \item[a)] The projected clump areas of the largest clumps need to be smaller than {\changed a superpixel area: $\pi R_{{\rm cl},n_M}^2<(\Delta s')^2$, i.e.~$p^{'}_{n_M}<1$.} \item[b)] $N_{n_M}^{'}$, i.e.~the number of clumps with mass $M_{n_M}$, is always an integer value. \item[c)] $N_{n_M}^{'}$ is chosen to be the smallest value possible that does not contradict a) or b) to optimise for computing speed. {\changed This typically\footnote{\changed In this work scaling to $N_{n_M}^{'}=1$ is only performed for the ensemble representing the dense clumps.
+For the interclump medium, which contains only one type of clumps, $N_{n_M}^{'}$ is chosen to be larger (typically $N_{n_M}^{'}=100$).
+For details see Appendix~\ref{appendix:bruteForce}.} implies $N_{n_M}^{'}=1$}. \end{itemize} After clump numbers and pixel surface area have been scaled the numbers of clumps, $N_{j\ne n_M}^{'}$, {\changed are} rounded to integer values.
+As the numbers of low-mass clumps {\changed are} significantly higher then the number of high-mass clumps, $N_{j\ne n_M}^{'}>N_{n_M}^{'}$, due to the \emph{clump-mass-spectrum} (see Eq.~\ref{Eq:CMS}) these rounding errors are negligible.